 Every doctoral candidate should review the Guidelines for Preparing Theses and Dissertations from the Graduate School (students can enroll in a Canvas Organization that also provides this information and mechanism to submit the approved written dissertation) and should consult their director of graduate studies for academic program style requirements.
 All dissertation defenses shall be open to the general faculty.
 Academic programs are encouraged to announce dissertation defense dates to academic program colleagues.

 The final copy of the dissertation must be submitted to the Graduate School electronically or as a PDF file on a CD-ROM.
 Specific instructions are provided in the Guidelines for Preparing Theses and Dissertations.
 Once the final copy of the dissertation is approved by the Graduate School and all other degree program requirements have been met, the student will be recommended for degree conferral.

 Reasonable Rate of Progress

 Reasonable rate of progress is governed by both the campus wide policies of the Graduate Faculty Senate listed below, as well as academic program regulations, which may be more restrictive.
 Failure to satisfy the Graduate Faculty Senate's rate of progress policies leading to dismissal is handled by the Request for Extension process.
 For academic advice or assistance with degree program planning, students should contact their advisors.
 Dismissals arising from violation of academic program policies may be appealed using the Appeals Process.
 Students should also refer to the section on the Dismissal Policy for additional details.

 Time Limits for Doctoral Degree Completion

-Three Graduate Faculty Senate policies govern the Reasonable Rate of Progress established for doctoral students.
-To determine which is applicable to a particular student, see the policies below:
+The Graduate Faculty Senate policy governs the Reasonable Rate of Progress established for doctoral students:

 Doctoral Degree Extension Request